The purpose of this test is to examine a VAG-PD injector current under engine idle, acceleration and overrun conditions.

 The piezo-mechanical unit injectors are located in the cylinder head and the wiring runs through a circular multi-plug at the rear of the head to the individual injectors.
-The injectors are unlike common-rail injectors in that the high fuel pressure is generated by an additional rocker-arm running from the camshaft and acting directly onto the injectors, so there is no high-pressure pump.
-These injectors can operate across a wide range of pressures from 130 to 2,200 bar.
+The injectors are unlike common-rail injectors in that the high fuel pressure is generated by an additional rocker-arm running from the camshaft and acting directly onto the injectors.
+There is no high-pressure pump the injectors can operate across a wide range of pressures from 130 to 2,200 bar.

 This system is referred to by the Volkswagen Audi group as Pumpe-Düse (PD).